petermnhull/sraniq/README.md

 # sraniq
 Sanic and RQ proof of concept application.
+I've never had a fun time using Celery, especially on K8s.
+So this is a quick project to see if I can use something else.

 - Lightweight and simple alternative to Celery and Flask.
 - Extremely easy to test using `sanic-testing` and `fakeredis`.